Chair, 2014-15: Anthony Becker, econometrics, microeconomics, antitrust and regulation

 This course takes an analytical approach to economic reasoning and contemporary issues.
 The course introduces microeconomic and macroeconomic theories with applications to relevant topics, such as employment, growth, environmental protection, affirmative action, exchange rate fluctuations, taxes, and welfare reform.
 Students explore economics as an intelligent approach to understanding our daily lives as citizens, workers, managers and consumers.
 Offered each semester.
 Counts toward environmental studies major (social science track).

 This course addresses the economic institutions and forces that determine levels of income, output, employment, and prices in our society.
 Questions related to employment prospects and standard of living provide an important focus.
 Classical and Keynesian perspectives are employed in attempting to understand these matters, the macroeconomic problems in market economies and the policies that economists prescribe as remedies for these problems.
-Prerequisites: Calculus I and one of Economics 110-121 or permission of the instructor.
+Prerequisites: MATH 119 or MATH 120, and one of Economics 110-121 or permission of instructor.
 Offered each semester.

-Microeconomics is the study of the resource allocation decisions by households, producers, and firms and the resources allocation process in various types of market structures.
+Microeconomics is the study of the resource allocation decisions by households, producers, and government and the resource allocation process in various types of market structures.
 Students are trained in the use of economic models and optimizing techniques to address a variety of real-world problems, including case studies from business and public policy.
-Prerequisites: Calculus I and one of Economics 110-121 or permission of the instructor.
+Prerequisites: MATH 119 or MATH 120, and one of Economics 110-121 or permission of instructor.
 Offered each semester.

 ECONOMIC ANALYSIS COURSES, LEVEL II